nus-tic4002-AY2122S2/tp2/docs/DeveloperGuide.md

 2. ContactManager shows a list of persons
 3. User requests to add money owed to a specific person in the list
 4. ContactManager update money owed to the person

+**Use case: Add task to a contact**

+1. When create a contact, user can add a task to that contact
+2. ContactManager shows a list of persons
+3. User is able to see the task that he/she need to do for the contact

+**Use case: Edit task to a contact**

+1. User requests to list persons
+2. ContactManager shows a list of persons
+3. User is able to edit the contact to update the task to that contact, if no task, user can put `-`

 *{More to be added}*